myodds/tracker-extension/README.md

  1. Click on the green button *Code*.
  2. Select Download ZIP.
- 3. Unzip the downloaded file to an empty folder.
+ 3. Unzip the downloaded file.
  4. Open Extensions in Chrome (copy *chrome://extensions/* to URL or go to menu -> more tools -> extensions).
  5. Allow developer mode in the top right corner.
  6. Press button *Load unpacked* and choose folder with unzipped extension.